 Born in 1988, I was a curious child from an early age.
-When I was a young boy, and indeed continuing on to this day, my research interests have focused variously on (in no particular order) space travel, computers, Greek and Roman history, Lego, Star Wars, and chemistry.
-I have lived in several places, all Canadian, including Calgary, AB; Edmonton, AB; Gander, NL; Simcoe, ON; and London, ON.
+When I was a young boy, and indeed continuing on to this day, my interests have focused variously on (in no particular order) space travel, computers, Greek and Roman history, Lego, Star Wars, and chemistry.
+I have lived in several places, all Canadian, including Calgary, AB; Edmonton, AB; Gander, NL; and London, ON.
 My origin and home, however, is St. John's, NL, a wonderful city on the eastern edge of Canada.

 Over the past several years, I have become very interested in photography.
 Some of my work can be found on my Flickr page.